jamesadevine/pldi-artifact-evaluation/README.md

 # Step-by-Step Instructions

 ## 1. Work with the pre-programmed micro:bit and Jacdac hardware
-   - Power micro:bit via battery pack, plugged into JST port on the micro:bit
+   - Power micro:bit via battery pack, plugged into JST port on the micro:bit (it is the beige-colored plastic sqaure in the upper-right corner as you are looking at the back of the micro:bit)
    - Plug the micro:bit into jacdac adaptor, make sure the small switch in the middle of the jacdac adaptor is in jacdac (lower) position, providing power to Jacdac bus from micro:bit
    - Attach keycap button module via cable to adaptor, see count go up, micro:bit screen react
    - Try another button